 - 5).
 Confirm that chassis is properly leveled side-to-side and front-to-back.
 Pour water into the chassis evaporator compartment and confirm that water does not overflow the unit's drain pan and is properly drained to the outside section.
 Correct any problems before proceeding. - 6).
 Set unit control switch to 'OFF' position.
-Plug the electrical plug into the chassis receptacle. - 7).
-Confirm air filters are properly installed in the chassis.
-Two
+Plug the electrical plug into the chassis receptacle (unit mounted control option). - 7).
+Confirm air filter is properly installed in the chassis.
+Filter located in front of the chassis evaporator coil.
+DO NOT OPERATE UNIT WITHOUT AIR FILTER IN PLACE! - 8).
+Install room cabinet front panel. - 9).
+Turn power on at the breaker panel.